Rofiah226/race-condition-and-callback-hell/note.md

      - Promises ( .then chaining)
      - Async / Await

      Async / await solves callback hell by flattening nested callbacks into readable, sequential code without changing asynchronous behavior.
-It is more like a pause, when this step is completed move to the next step, unlike callbacks that creates nested dependencies that make code hard to readg.
+It is more like a pause, when this step is completed move to the next step, unlike callbacks that creates nested dependencies that make code hard to read.